Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 The team at the Brain Care Institute at Children's Hospital of Pittsburgh of UPMC works hard to provide treatment, education, and guidance as each baby grows and develops.
 Our main goal for children with hydrocephalus is to determine the underlying cause of hydrocephalus, if present, and to promptly treat both the hydrocephalus and the reason for its development before irreversible changes in the brain occur.

 A team of specialists will determine if medications or additional procedures should be used.
-The key to treating hydrocephalus successfully is early detection and treatment, and prevention of infection through frequent medical evaluations.
+The key to caring for hydrocephalus in infants is early detection and treatment, and prevention of infection through frequent medical evaluations.

 For many children with hydrocephalus, surgery is needed.
 This may involve placing a shunt, which is a device used to help drain the extra CSF from the brain and redirect the extra fluid to another part of the body.
 A common type of shunt is the ventriculoperitoneal shunt.
 Insertion of the ventriculoperitoneal shunt is done under general anesthesia, which at Children’s is administered by pediatric anesthesiologists who specialize in treating children.